sedostheatre/sedos.co.uk/input/about/faqs.md

 **When are rehearsals held?**

-Weekday rehearsals (generally two per week, but not everyone is called to all rehearsals) are usually 6.30-9.30pm.
-They may be Mon+Wed, or Tues+Thurs, depending on the production team's availability.
+Weekday rehearsals (generally two per week, but not everyone is called to all rehearsals) are usually 6.30/7-9.30/10pm.
 Weekend rehearsals are generally held on a Saturday or Sunday from 10.30am/1pm to 2/5pm.
 Again, not everyone may be called to all rehearsals or to the whole rehearsal.
 Rehearsals are scheduled as far as possible around people's availability.

 **Where are rehearsals held?**

-Most of our rehearsals take place at 1 Brewers' Hall Garden (BHG), London EC2V 5DX. on the rare occasions when our rehearsals can't be held at BHG, we try to find free/cheap rehearsal space within easy reach of central London.
+Most of our rehearsals take place at 1 Brewers' Hall Garden (BHG), London EC2V 5DX.
+On the rare occasions when our rehearsals can't be held at BHG, we try to find free/cheap rehearsal space within easy reach of central London.

 **Where do performances take place?**